schellingerhout/schellingerhout.github.io/_posts/2017-07-26-getting-started-with-r6.md

 ```

+Now we can see the original row and columns that were the source of the subset.

 Of course we are not limited to just numeric ranges for captions.
 Just like with our vectors we can also use characters.

 ## Adding captions during matrix construction

-To add the captions during construction I can use the dimnames parameter.
-This paramter takes a list with two vectors: The row captions, then the column captions
+To add the captions during construction I can use the `dimnames` parameter.
+This parameter takes a `list()` with two vectors: The row captions, then the column captions

 ```R
 month_names <- c('Jan', 'Feb', 'Mar', 'Apr', 'May', 'Jun', 'Jul', 'Aug', 'Sep', 'Oct', 'Nov', 'Dec')